ImNtReal/ansible-role-epic_odb/README.md

 Variables set only in inventory:

-    CacheInstances: List of instances on server.
+    odb_instances: List of instances on server.
-    EpicEnvironments: List of Epic environments along with their respective instances
+    epic_environments: List of Epic environments along with their respective instances
     nr_hugepages: Number of hugepages
     firewalld_services: Definition of firewalld services to create
     epic_passwords: Password hashes for local accounts.
 Hashes for RHEL 7 can be